Your shopping cart is empty.

 Sep 17, 2016

 Let's begin with the gateway to Connecticut's Litchfield Hills from the southern boundary.
 This bucolic scene is from a quiet country road in Roxbury.
-It's a sleepy little town, not much happening here however, there is a deli in the center of town to grab a coffee for your drive.
+It's a sleepy little town, not much happening here, however, there is a deli in the center of town to grab a coffee for your drive.
 The brilliant reds, yellows, and orange are what you should expect to see as you explore the region.
+Roxbury is a rather idyllic little New England town, leaving weekend visitors pondering if in fact they somehow lost track of time and wound up in Vermont.
+Rest assured, the southern gateway to the Hills starts with a "bang" when it comes to the scenery!

 This picture perfect red mill and waterfall is located on a highly scenic portion of rural Route 133 in Bridgewater, a neighboring town to Roxbury Ct.
 Being I'm a local resident, I am fortunate to have the time to explore my photo opportunities all summer long in advance of the fall foliage season.
 For this, I had to park my vehicle at the state boat launch at Lillinonah and hike almost a half mile, then find an accessible way to scramble down a steep bank and wade another 200 yards in chilly water and very slick rocks to get this perspective from inside the tiny gorge.
-Be aware that no parking exist along the roadway and it's awfully narrow so use caution as you drive.
+Be aware that no parking exists along the roadway and it's awfully narrow despite recent 2017 renovations to the travel portion so use caution as you drive, and even more caution if you think of climbing into the narrow gorge.

 The Park Lane Cider Mill sets up their stunning fall display each year by mid-September.
 It's located at the junction of Route 202 and 109 in the town of New Milford.
 I swore I would not make this a travel guidebook but I highly recommend a stop in New Milford (village Green Main St. and Bank St) for a bite to eat and to explore the quaint shops.
-The cider mill is also the place to go to grab your pumpkin and of course, a gallon of fresh apple cider!
+The cider mill is also a great place to grab your pumpkin and of course, a gallon of fresh apple cider.

 A beautiful burst of backlit foliage and a derelict barn make for a scene worthy of a stop to drink in the countryside.
 This is tucked away into the sleepy "Kent Hollow" which is always a great area to explore and just get lost for a few hours.
-The roads up here will link you to Kent, New Preston and the north shore of Lake Waramaug.
+The roads up here will link you to Warren, Kent, New Preston and the north shore of Lake Waramaug.
+The general main routes traveled here are Rte 341, Rte 45 and Rte 202 for a short span.
+My suggestion is to get off the beaten path and explore all the connecting roads.

 You seriously didn't think I would do this virtual tour of Connecticut's Litchfield Hill's without featuring our quaint covered bridges?
 This is the southernmost bridge located on the NY state line in South Kent.
 It's known as the Bull Run covered bridge, sometimes called simply "Bull's Bridge".
 This is a popular seller amongst my catalog of fine art prints, click here to view it in my store: Bulls Bridge.